rei/rei-cedar-docs/docs/components/skeleton/README.md

 - Communicating that an actionable item is busy (like processing a user request)
 - Representing isolated dynamic content  (like a page title or personalization data)

-## The Basics

-When showing loading for in-context operations, consider using a spinner.
+- Showing loading for in-context operations.
+Instead, consider using a spinner.

 ## Content